Extreme Demon Guide

 Aftermath Demonlist history

 Aftermath debuted at #15 when the modern Pointercrate Demonlist was formalized on January 4, 2017.
-That put it in the same historical tier as early legacy Extreme Demons, even though it never carried Bloodbath's level of mainstream fame.
+This is a dated historical placement, not a statement of current difficulty or popularity.

 Apocalyptic Trilogy